- History of Plus500

-Plus500 provides the same CFDs trading account to all traders.
+Plus500 online trading platform provides the same CFDs trading account to all traders.
 However, a professional account is on offer if certain requirements are met.
 As is prevalent in today’s broking industry and mandated by regulators, different cutting-edge services are given to a holder of a pro account trading in large sums of money.
 The leverage for a standard account is limited to 1:30, but professional portfolio holders get an upgrade to 1:300.
 The Australian subsidiary of Plus500 under the control of the ASIC grants a 1:300 leverage for standard accounts, too, with more options for a pro account.
-Qualified traders on Plus500 can request for an upgrade to a professional account.
+Qualified traders on Plus500 CFD broker can request an upgrade to a professional account.

-Plus500 has excellent opportunities in asset selection through small portfolio management operations for retail traders.
+Plus500 trading platform has excellent opportunities in asset selection through small portfolio management operations for retail traders.
 Traders can make money from a wide selection of over 2,000 CFDs across commodities, equities, indices, Forex, ETFs, options, and cryptocurrencies.
 Trading can be carried out in diverse portfolios to benefit the large spectrum of possibilities across the many subsidiaries of Plus500 worldwide.

 A breakup of the portfolios is as follows.